exploration/raspberry-pi-alarm/README.md

     - `sudo apt-get install git-core`
     - `cd && git clone https://github.com/exploration/raspberry-pi-alarm`
     - Set the files to run on boot by adding the following two lines to `/etc/rc.local` just before the line that reads `exit 0`:
+      - `sudo nano /etc/rc.local`, then...
       - `python /home/pi/raspberry-pi-alarm/keypadd.py &`
       - `python /home/pi/raspberry-pi-alarm/alarmd.py &`
+  - Or you can do it all at once:
+    - `sudo apt-get update && sudo apt-get install python-dev python-rpi.gpio fswebcam mpg123 git-core`